I am a Holistic Health Practitioner, energy healer, podcaster, Atlanta local, period expert, sexual health educator, and so much more.

 A special soap is not required (in most circumstances).
 My rule of thumb is to just make sure that what you’re using isn’t harsh.
 I recommend an unscented, organic soap like Dr. Bronner’s or even an unscented, organic baby soap.
 Think: GENTLE.

-Clean around your labia and in the space between your labia and legs with mild-soap and water to prevent buildup of bacteria, skin cells, and smegma.
+Clean around your labia and in the space between your labia and legs with mild soap and water to prevent the buildup of bacteria, skin cells, and smegma.
 Make sure you avoid getting anything inside your vagina and stop use/ rinse immediately if you feel any burning or uncomfortable sensations.

 Do you have any products you love or questions?
 Let me know in the comments & join the *SECRET* Get Cliterate Facebook Community for more information & advice >> Get Cliterate *Secret* with Calee Shea

 Calee Shea is a Holistic Health Practioner based in Atlanta, Georgia.
 She is your go-to gal for all things periods, vaginal health, and sex.

 Ill have to check out honey pots colloidal silver wash!! great article. took me years to learn this, now teaching my teens about good hygiene on age levels